corcorana/restingIAF/iaf_manu.md

 Given that PAF estimation approached ceiling performance at moderate levels of SNR in the previous analysis, we limited our analysis of multi-channel simulaton data to a low (0.15) and a moderate (0.40) SNR condition.
 100 datasets, each comprising 9 synthetic EEG channels, were simulated for each of the three levels of alpha component dispersal in both SNR conditions (resulting in a total 5400 PSD estimates).
 The results of this analysis are summarised in Table.

 Table: PAF and CoG estimation performance as a function of SNR (0.40 vs. 0.15) and alpha component distribution.
-Synthetic alpha peak sampled using a Gaussian windowing function whose inverse standard deviation was parametrically varied (where $\alpha$ = 4.0 corresponds to a narrow peak, $\alpha$ = 1.0 a broad peak). *$PAF_{PW}$*: PAF estimated via averaging of channel-wise PSD estimates furnished by `pwelch`; *$PAF_{SG}$*: PAF estimated via averaging of Savitzky-Golay smoothed, Q-weighted channel-wise PSD estimates; *$CoG$*: CoG estimated by SGF routine; *RMSE*: root mean squared error of PAF/CoG estimates; *maxDiff*: maximum absolute difference between PAF/CoG estimates and corresponding peak frequency (Hz) of underlying alpha-band component; *propDev*: proportion of PAF/CoG estimates that diverged from the target alpha frequency by more than 0.5 Hz; *n chans*: median number of channel estimates per simulated dataset retained for PAF/CoG estimation (and associated standard deviation).
+Synthetic alpha peak sampled using a Gaussian windowing function whose inverse standard deviation was parametrically varied (where $\alpha$ = 4.0 corresponds to a narrow peak, $\alpha$ = 1.0 a broad peak). *$PAF_{PW}$*: PAF estimated via averaging of channel-wise PSD estimates furnished by `pwelch`; *$PAF_{SG}$*: PAF estimated via averaging of Savitzky-Golay smoothed, Q-weighted channel-wise PSD estimates; *$CoG$*: CoG estimated by SGF routine; *RMSE*: root mean squared error of PAF/CoG estimates; *maxDiff*: maximum absolute difference between PAF/CoG estimates and corresponding peak frequency (Hz) of underlying alpha-band component; *% Dev*: percentage of PAF/CoG estimates that diverged from the target alpha frequency by more than 0.5 Hz; *n chans*: median number of channel estimates per simulated dataset retained for PAF/CoG estimation (and associated standard deviation).

 SNR |  | 0.40 |  |  | 0.15 |  |
 |---|---|---|---|---|---|---|